-Developed as a self-defense tradition for monks early in the 6th century AD, Shaolin’s influence spread beyond the confines of the monastery reaching throughout China and East Asia.
+Developed as a self-defence tradition for monks early in the 6th century AD, Shaolin’s influence spread beyond the confines of the monastery reaching throughout China and East Asia.